Skip to content

 - "*"

-In this example, * restricts all entities to Alice by default, research overrides that and replies only to Bob, and router can reply to anyone.
+In this example, * restricts entities to Alice by default, code allows Alice or anyone joined to engineering, research overrides the wildcard and allows members of research-project, and router can reply to anyone.

 Bot Accounts